cis-famu/oer-assignment-oer-group-7/Chapter 2.md

+#Introduction

+In this chapter you will learn the basics of C++.

 # REVIEW QUESTIONS
 1.Explain the role of 'cin' and 'cout' in C++ input and output operations 2.Describe the roles of manipulators in C++ output operations.